 Using cross-references

-If you type in references to other parts of the document, those references can easily get out of date if you reword a heading, add or remove figures, or reorganize topics.
 Replace any typed cross-references with automatic ones and, when you update fields, all the references will update automatically to show the current wording or page numbers.
 The Cross-references tab of the Fields dialog lists some items, such as headings, bookmarks, figures, tables, and numbered items such as steps in a procedure.
 You can also create your own reference items; see “Setting References” in Chapter 14, Working with Fields, in the Writer Guide for instructions.

 To insert a cross-reference to a heading, figure, bookmark, or other item: